What is a Qualifying Disposition?

 ISOs are typically stock purchase options offered to employees who occupy an upper-level executive management position, such as the Chief Executive Officer (CEO), Chief Financial Officer (CFO), or Sales Manager.

-- Qualifying disposition is a tax term used in the U.S. that refers to a sale or other disposition of stock shares that receives favorable tax treatment.
+- Qualifying disposition is a tax term used in the U.S. that refers to a sale or other disposition of shares that receives favorable tax treatment.

 - The qualifying disposition rules are important because of the wide disparity between an individual’s marginal tax rate and the significantly lower capital gains tax rate.